dsaulsb1/Fraud-Project/README.md

       1. SVM works relatively well when there is a clear margin of separation between classes.
       2. SVM is effective in high dimensional spaces.
       3. SVM can be used for other types of machine learning problems, such as regression, outlier detection, and clustering.
-      4. SVM is relatively memory efficient
+      4. SVM is relatively memory efficient.

 =======
 K-Means Clustering
 K-means is a centroid-based algorithm, or a distance-based algorithm, where we calculate the distances to assign a point to a cluster.
 In K-Means, each cluster is associated with a centroid.
 ##### Why K-Means Clustering

       1. It is easy to implement k-means and identify unknown groups of data from complex data sets.
-The results are presented in an easy and simple manner.
+            - The results are presented in an easy and simple manner.
       2. K-means algorithm can easily adjust to the changes.
 If there are any problems, adjusting the cluster segment will allow changes to easily occur on the algorithm.
-      3. K-means is suitable for many datasets, and it’s computed much faster than the smaller dataset.
-It can also produce higher clusters.
-      4. The results are easy to interpret.
-It generates cluster descriptions in a form minimized to ease understanding of the data.
+      3. K-means easily scales to large datasets.
+      4. K-Means returns clusters which can be easily interpreted and even visualized.
+            - This simplicity makes it highly useful in some cases when you need a quick overview of the data segments.
       5. Compared to using other clustering methods, a k-means clustering technique is fast and efficient in terms of its computational cost

 =======